jglanfield/JDGCircularProgress/README.md

 # JDGCircularProgress

-Circular progress view with wobble animation
+This project contains a circular progress view with wobble animation, inspired by the progress view used in Instagram's Hyperlapse.